On this page

 #Part 2.
 Information About the Regional Center

-- Information about new commercial enterprises and capital investment projects
+- Information on capital investment projects and their progress

 - Documents that support the specific follow-up action you are requesting